 An OPS AP is an AP HE STA that sets the OPS Support subfield in the HE MAC Capabilities Information field in HE Capabilities element to 1.

-Opportunistic power save mechanism has the objective to allow OPS non-AP STAs that are in active mode to be unavailable and to allow OPS non-AP STAs that are in PS mode to be in doze state to save power for a defined period.
-The opportunistic power save mechanism has two modes: unscheduled and scheduled.
+Opportunistic power save mechanism has the objective to allow OPS non-AP STAs that are in active mode to be unavailable and to allow OPS non-AP STAs that are in PS mode and have to be in the awake state because of the power management mode they use to be in doze state to save power for a defined period.
+The opportunistic power save mechanism has two modes: unscheduled and scheduled. (#22254)

 In the unscheduled mode, an OPS AP sends an OPS frame or a FILS Discovery frame(#22193) at any time to provide the scheduling information for all OPS non-AP STAs for the OPS period that follows the transmission of the OPS frame or FILS Discovery frame(#22193).
 Based on this information, the OPS non-AP STAs that are in active mode may be unavailable during the OPS period and the OPS non-AP STAs that are in PS mode may be in doze state during the OPS period.